Digital-EDA/Digital-IDE/README.md

 - `remote` represents virtual inclusion from a remote (anything not under the workspace is considered remote, not remote on the network).
   - remote library files can be opened and changed *(`Note: `If the next import after the change is the code after the change)* .
 - `local` means import the remote file into the project locally
-  1. placed in the lib under `ARCH.Hardware.src`, the changes will not affect the code in the remote library.
+  1. placed in the lib under `arch.hardware.src`, the changes will not affect the code in the remote library.
   2. *`[Note]`: When changing from local back to remote the lib folder will be deleted (plugin will remind), please note*.

 The property *common* represents the HDL function library that comes with the plugin, *the code of this library is less mature and is for reference only*.